mryujitanaka/Java-Projects/README.md

 <!-- Getting Started -->
 <h2><strong>&#x1F3C1 Getting Started</strong></h2>
+    <p>All projects in this repository were created via <a href="https://www.jetbrains.com/idea/">IntelliJ IDEA</a>.
+But if you use another <a href="https://en.wikipedia.org/wiki/Integrated_development_environment">IDE</a>, these projects will probably work for you.
+But you may need to make some changes to the files.</p>
     <p>To make the most of the content published here, you must have one of the two pre-requirements below:</p>
     <ul>
         <li>Familiarity with Java.</li>